ddbnl/ez_term/README.md

 - Ez language:
   - Define entire UI in an Ez file using simple english
   - Supports templates and template inheritance
+  - Bind widget parameters to one another (e.g. 'width: another_widget.width')
+  - Refer to other widgets' values from within the config file
 - Widgets:
   - Screen layout (multiple screens, one active at a time)
   - Tabbed layout